 From Infrastructure to Person

-History shows us that oppressed people groups only get liberated when they stop being viewed as infrastructure and are given ‘personhood’ by the mainstream.
+History shows us that oppressed people groups only get liberated when they stop being viewed as infrastructure and are able to claim ‘personhood’.
 For example, the system of coverture is defined on wikipedia as “a legal doctrine whereby, upon marriage, a woman's legal rights and obligations were subsumed by those of her husband” , and was in practice till the late 19th century across England and places like North America which were based on English law.
 Married women as well as slaves could only take legal action (like filing lawsuits) via the man they ‘belonged’ to [3].
+They were viewed as property.
 Only after the definition of a legal ‘person’ with fundamental rights was expanded to include slaves and women, were they legally liberated.

 Recently, Lake Erie in Ohio, USA was given the same rights as that of a person, which shifted its position from infra to supra.
 The citizens can now sue against agricultural malpractices on behalf of the lake, which is legally has the right to be healthy [4].
 The Ganges and Yamuna rivers in India, which are sacred for Hindus, were also granted legal rights but perhaps for different reasons.
 There has been considerable critique of this move as pandering to Hindu nationalism which has seen a major rise in India recently [5].
 Nationalistic or not, the rivers continue to be two of the most polluted in the world.